evanwboyle/VRC-RoboScore/VRC RoboScore/Modules/Camera/Modes/Video/VideoCameraView.md

 - Refactored overlay drawing and ghost leg logic to use helpers and constants.
 - Updated documentation to explain usage and warnings for new helpers and constants.

-### 2025-07-27 (Ghost Leg Persistence)
+### 2025-07-27 (Ghost Leg Movement & Persistence)
-- Added ghost leg persistence: lost goal legs are shown as gray placeholders until their real counterpart returns.
+- Added ghost leg movement: ghost legs now shift each frame by the average movement of tracked goal legs that have persisted for 3+ frames, improving prediction and realism.
+- Added persistence tracking for goal leg IDs, so only stable legs influence ghost movement.
 - Implemented proximity-based ghost removal: newborn goal legs replace nearby ghost legs, preventing flicker and overlap issues.
 - Capped total goal legs (tracked + ghosts) at 4 for UI clarity.
+### 2025-07-28 (Model Loading on App Launch)
+- Modified AppDelegate.swift to load the Roboflow model when the app starts, reducing initial loading time in the camera view.
+- Updated CameraViewController to check for the shared model instance, using it if available.
+- Streamlined loading logic to leverage the pre-loaded model instance.

 ### 2025-07-27
 - Integrated TrackSS (SORT) for persistent tracking of "Goal Leg" objects.